Get insider access

 2. Best Mid-Range Dell Monitor

 If you find the Dell U2723QE too expensive and prefer something cheaper, Dell offers plenty of mid-range options.
 One of those is the Dell S2722QC, which is part of the S Series lineup.
-This is different from the U2723QE in the UltraSharp lineup because it isn't so much focused on content creation with extremely accurate colors; instead, it provides good all-around use for an affordable cost.
+It's different from the U2723QE in the UltraSharp lineup because it isn't so much focused on content creation with extremely accurate colors; instead, it provides good all-around use for an affordable cost.
 It has a 4k, 27-inch screen like the U2723QE, but there are a few differences in features.
 It doesn't have a dedicated sRGB mode, so you'd need to calibrate it for the most accurate colors, and it has a lower contrast.

 The S2722QC has a smaller USB hub than the U2723QE, and it doesn't have a KVM switch either, but that's the trade-off for getting something cheaper.
 It still has two USB-A ports and a USB-C port that supports DisplayPort Alt Mode and 65W of power, so you can charge smaller laptops while using them.
-It also offers all the benefits of most Dell office monitors, like wide viewing angles, high peak brightness, and excellent ergonomics, so it's great for most office spaces.

 See our review